-not a pre-approved business, and
+not a pre-approved business.

-outside pre-approved capital budget.

 C. Credit Enhancements

-To effectively manage credit risk and to protect the Company in the event of counterparty defaults, the Company may utilize credit mitigation techniques.
-To this end, the Company may transfer credit risk through executing credit linked structured deals or credit derivative trades as well as by securing insurance or monetizing transactions.
-Alternatively, CRM may attempt to reduce or mitigate counterparty exposure by:
+To effectively manage credit risk and to protect MEH in the event of counterparty defaults, the Company may utilize credit mitigation techniques.
+To this end, CRM and PEC may attempt to reduce or mitigate counterparty exposure by:

-collecting collateral in the form of cash, letters of credit (L/Cs) and cash equivalents,
+collecting collateral in the form of letters of credit (L/Cs) and cash,

+enhancing the credit risk through a bank guarantee,

-enhancing the credit risk through a bank guarantee, accepting any other security as negotiated and agreed with a counterpart.
+enhancing the credit risk through a parental guaranty, and

+accepting any other security as negotiated and agreed with a counterpart.

+Parental guaranties and other forms of collateral may be required depending upon the credit worthiness of the counterparty and the nature of the transaction.
+These required enhancements may include transactions involving non-investment grade or unrated counterparts, subsidiaries of major corporations, privately held entities or longer-term deals.
+CRM and PEC are responsible for approving credit enhancements of non-investment grade counterparts.
+The V.P. of CRM retains authority to review and adjust these requirements.

-CRM performs due diligence on issuers of L/Cs and guarantees to ensure they meet minimum credit standards.
-The respective Legal departments that support the Company should also approve the guarantee format and language.Corp. and PEC.
+CRM and PEC perform due diligence on issuers of L/Cs and guarantees to ensure they meet minimum credit standards.
+The respective Legal departments that support the Company should also approve guarantee as well as letters of credit format and language.
+To ensure monitoring and compliance, CRM and PEC review counterparty portfolio exposures through reports made available by CRM.
+If exposure exceeds thresholds set forth in executed agreements, it is reported to the V.P. of CRM and PEC.

-Counterparty collateral and guarantees are captured and maintained in the Credit Aggregation System (CAS).
-The CAS is used to compile counterparty credit and exposure information for monitoring and reporting purposes.
-CAS is an application and database that allows CRM to aggregate exposure by counterparty from all business unit source systems and back office accounting systems.
-In addition to aggregated counterparty exposure, it maintains credit enhancements and counterparty contractual netting rights.
-The system provides information for daily monitoring of trading related credit risk.

-To ensure monitoring and compliance, CRM reviews counterparty portfolio exposures through reports available in CAS.
-If exposure exceeds thresholds set forth in executed agreements, it is reported to theThe Board of Managers the MEHCRC.

-To Discuss (We need to discuss building a box which will allow the LLC to transact with new counterparts in a “real-time” scenario. i.e. restrict tenor and notional values, without PEC approval but CRM approval only.
-This should be an infrequent event, but we should discuss.)

 D. Documentation Approval

 Various forms of agreements such as master contracts or confirmations support counterparty relationships and specific transactions.
-In order to limit the Company’s credit risk exposure, CRM recommends and establishes the necessary provisions within the documents governing the applicable transaction(s).
-As a result, CRM actively participates in the negotiation of credit related provisions in various agreements.
-PEC is to be notified of all negotiations and any resulting contracts/transactions.
-A provision to that effect is to be included in the documentation.
+In order to limit the Company’s credit risk exposure, CRM and PEC recommend and establish the necessary provisions within the documents governing the applicable transaction(s).
+As a result, CRM and PEC actively participate in the negotiation of credit related provisions in various agreements.

-Agreements such as master firm purchase/sale agreements, ISDA master agreements and other contract masters may contain credit provisions authorized by CRM as well as allow for netting provisions and perfection of collateral security interests.
+Agreements such as master firm purchase/sale agreements, ISDA master agreements and other contract masters may contain credit provisions authorized by CRM and PEC as well as allow for netting provisions and perfection of collateral security interests.
 Some of the major provisions negotiated are as follows:

 material adverse change (“MAC”) clause,